rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario1-broker-messages-routing/README.md

 4. Use the device sample (instructions below) to publish to the topic
 5. You can monitor volume of messages delivered and troubleshoot routing via using CLI command - **az iot hub monitor-events**

-**TODO** Add specific instructions to configure routing for this scenario

 ## Running the python version of this sample:

 1. If you haven't installed the required modules, follow the instructions in the [python README file](../python/README.md).